vipul2802/o365hq.com/content/services/Free Office 365 Security Assessment.md

 +++
-title = "Free Office 365 Security Assessment" description = "Small- and medium-sized businesses have to deal with the same cyberattacks and the same industry and government data regulations as large companies, but without the big IT department and budget to plan and implement protective measures.
+title = "Free Microsoft 365 Security Assessment" description = "Small- and medium-sized businesses have to deal with the same cyberattacks and the same industry and government data regulations as large companies, but without the big IT department and budget to plan and implement protective measures.
 Migration to the cloud helps, but still leaves some very important vulnerabilities, like social engineering-based attacks.
 We will help you evaluate how secure your business data is and propose concrete steps to fix the vulnerabilities. " date = 2018-08-06

 [taxonomies]
-products = ["Office 365"]
+products = ["Office 365", "microsoft 365"]
 types = ["Security and Protection"]

 [extra]